 K i m .
 T a i p a l e .
 I n f o

-Kim Taipale is a founding partner of Parkview TMB, a technology focused merchant banking firm, and the founder and executive director of the Stilwell Center, a private, non-partisan research and advisory organization focused on information, technology, and national security policy.
-He is also the managing partner of Stilwell Holding LLC, a private investment firm, and a director of the Stilwell Charitable Fund.
+Kim Taipale is the managing partner of Stilwell Holding LLC, a private investment firm, a founding partner of Parkview TMB, a technology focused merchant banking firm, and the founder and executive director of the Stilwell Center, a private, non-partisan research and advisory organization focused on information, technology, and national security policy.
+He is also a director of the Stilwell Charitable Fund.

 Mr. Taipale is a senior fellow at the World Policy Institute and serves on the Markle Task Force on National Security in the Information Age.
 He has served on the board or advisory board of several companies and non-profit organizations.

 Previously, Mr. Taipale was a senior fellow at Columbia University, an investment banker at Lazard Frères & Company, a corporate executive at The Pullman Company, and, earlier, a lawyer at Davis Polk & Wardwell.

 Mr. Taipale is a frequent invited speaker (selected appearances), has appeared before Congressional and other national committees (selected testimony), and is the author of numerous academic papers, journal articles, and book chapters on information, technology, and national security issues (selected publications).